 Fuel costs are calculated using total fuel used per year and the cost of fuel per unit.
-In general, ZEVs are 2 to 5 times as efficient as similar vehicles with ICE technologies, they significantly reduce petroleum and other fossil fuel consumption, and they use less total energy.
+In general, ZEVs are two to five times as efficient as similar vehicles with internal combustion engine (ICE) technologies, they significantly reduce petroleum and other fossil fuel consumption, and they use less total energy.

-Gasoline and diesel fuel prices to 2030 are taken from the California Energy Commission's (CEC) "Fuel Price Forecasts" and are adjusted to 2021 dollars using the California consumer price index (CPI).
-The "High Electricity Growth" scenario was used given the anticipated increase in electricity use due to this regulation and other upcoming CARB regulations.
-Gasoline and diesel fuel prices to 2030 are taken from CEC's "Fuel Price Forecasts" and adjusted to 2021 dollars using California consumer price index (CPI).
-The annual percentage change in the U.S. Energy Information Administration (EIA) fuel prices past 2030 is applied to the 2030 CEC gasoline and diesel prices to estimate price changes past 2030.
-Figure 11 shows the projected prices of gasoline, diesel, and natural gas out to 2050.
+Gasoline and diesel fuel prices to 2030 are taken from the California Energy Commission's (CEC) "Fuel Price Forecasts" and are adjusted to 2021 dollars using the California consumer price index (CPI).9 The "High Electricity Growth" scenario was used given the anticipated increase in electricity use due to this regulation and other upcoming CARB regulations.
+Gasoline and diesel fuel prices to 2030 are taken from CEC's "Fuel Price Forecasts" and adjusted to 2021 dollars using California consumer price index (CPI).10 The annual percentage change in the U.S. Energy Information Administration (EIA) fuel prices past 2030 is applied to the 2030 CEC gasoline and diesel prices to estimate price changes past 2030.

-&lt;sup>9 California Energy Commission, Revised Transportation Energy Demand Forecast 2018-2030, 2017 (web link: https://efiling.energy.ca.gov/getdocument.aspx?tn=235841, last accessed May 2021).
+9 California Energy Commission, Revised Transportation Energy Demand Forecast 2018-2030, 2017 (web link: https://efiling.energy.ca.gov/getdocument.aspx?tn=235841, last accessed May 2021).